 Year 6 girls who are registered to sit the Entrance Examination will be invited to attend an Abbey Interview Day in the Autumn Term.
 This gives the girls a real opportunity to sample life at The Abbey.
 During the half day, your daughter will participate in a workshop and an activity session as well as a short informal interview in order to gain a better understanding of her interests and ideas.
 Lunch will be included.
 Your daughter will experience life as an Abbey girl, make new friends and start to get to know her teachers.

 For entry into Year 9 and other years, informal interviews may be arranged with the Admissions team.

 The annual Entrance Examination will be held on Saturday 9 January 2021 and the girls will sit papers in English, Mathematics and Reasoning.

-Once you receive the offer of a place you will need to send back the Form of Acceptance and a £1000 deposit (£500 of this is kept for the duration of your daughter's time at The Abbey, and £500 is deducted from the first term's fee invoice).
-We will then be in touch with information about familiarisation events for both you and your daughter and information to help you prepare for her first day at The Abbey.
+Once you receive the offer of a place for your daughter you will need to send back the Form of Acceptance and a non-refundable £1,000 deposit (£500 of this is kept for the duration of your daughter's time at The Abbey, and £500 is deducted from the first term's fee invoice).
+We will keep you up to date with details about familiarisation events for both you and your daughter and information to help you prepare for her first day.